Easy Treesie’s mission to plant one million trees

 Elder trees grow at an impressive rate, acting as “nurse trees” by providing shelter for other slower-growing plants such as oak.
 Their rapid growth helps protect surrounding trees from being cut accidentally, by strimmers and mowers as they signal the presence of healthy vegetation.
 Elder trees are incredibly beneficial to their environment, offering both protection and food support for wildlife.

 When planting elders, it’s recommended to plant several at a time, increasing the chances that at least one will thrive.
 Elder trees are also known for their culinary uses; celebrity chef Jamie Oliver frequently mentions elders in his cookbooks.
-The berries and flowers are edible and nutritious when cooked,., Trimming elder trees not only benefits their growth but also offers a unique opportunity.
+The berries and flowers are edible and nutritious when cooked.
+Trimming elder trees not only benefits their growth but also offers a unique opportunity.
 The wood can be used to make magic wands or other handcrafted items such as flutes, making this versatile tree even more special.

 A challenge for this Halloween